What is Deflation?

 - Lowering target interest rates to improve access to capital

-- Negative interest rates, to entice borrowing
+- Negative interest rates, to encourage borrowing

 - Increased government spending, to improve market confidence